ELPROFESSOR96/discord-developer-badge-bot/README.md

 KEEP THE REPL OPEN AND RUNNING WHEN YOU USE THE BOT COMMAND!

-And run the command in the server
+Make a alt account run the command in the server